rduplain/qwerty.sh/README.md

 indicates a request to download the qwerty.sh script.

 The qwerty.sh script is provided over HTTPS which is encrypted by [Let's Encrypt](https://letsencrypt.org/).
+Having a trusted certificate authority through _Let's Encrypt_ is essential in getting a trusted qwerty.sh script.
-This encryption initiates a web of trust:
+This HTTPS encryption initiates a web of trust:

 * Determine details (e.g. a checksum or git) which validate a given file.
 * Get the qwerty.sh script, knowing that it transmitted through HTTPS.